madudesign/animated-flip-box-for-gutenberg/README.md

 - Customize the front and back titles and text.
 - Upload a front image and choose its display mode.
 - Adjust the front image size (e.g., 100px, 50%, auto).
-- Set the vertical alignment of the front image (top, middle, bottom).
+- Set the vertical alignment of the front image (top, bottom).
 - Choose background colors for front and back sides.
 - Add button text and customize button colors.
 - Set the vertical alignment of the front content.